When working on a tapestry crochet project, it is essential to learn how to properly make an invisible color change.

 To make things easier for you, I divided this guide into two main chapters:

-- In the first chapter, you’ll find step-by-step instructions on how to change color on the right side. – This is useful for both projects worked in the round and flat.
+- Chapter 1.
+You’ll find step-by-step instructions on how to change color on the right side. – This is useful for both projects worked in the round and flat.

-- In the second chapter, I’ll share with you 4 different ways to change color on the wrong side. – You’ll need to do this for all those tapestry crochet projects that are worked flat by turning your work at the end of each row.
+- Chapter 2.
+I’ll share with you 4 different ways to change color on the wrong side. – You’ll need to do this for all those tapestry crochet projects that are worked flat by turning your work at the end of each row.

 Since most of my tapestry crochet patterns use single crochet stitches, here, I will show you how to make an invisible color change working in regular single crochet.
 However, you can apply the same steps when using single crochet in the back loop only or the waistcoat stitch.